 Blockchain technology uses peer-to-peer technology to send payments or data from one entity to another without the involvement of a financial institution or other central intermediary.
 It does it so that the data is completely secured, cannot be altered through fraud, and it does this efficiently -without excessive cost and time.

-The concept and technology was originally created by Satoshi Nakamoto through the introduction of Bitcoin.
+The concept of blockchain technology was originally created by Satoshi Nakamoto through the introduction of Bitcoin.
 The vision for Satoshi was to create a digital form of cash.
-Unlike cash however it could be used as a highly transparent, and trusted form of currency that could be used without any third parties in between.
+Unlike cash however it could be used as a highly transparent and trusted form of currency that could be used without any third parties in between.

 “A blockchain is a distributed computing architecture where every network node executes and records the same transactions, which are grouped into blocks.

 Blockchain technology can be thought of as a network, similar to the internet.
-More importantly, it is recognised as a dectentralised network.
+More importantly, it is recognised as a decentralised network.

 When a transaction occurs it is broadcast to the network.
 Nodes then execute and record the same transaction across this decentralised network.
 The transactions are grouped into blocks (i.e. stored on the distributed open ledger).
 Generally only one block can be generated at a time, however, if you can imagine, multiple nodes may by chance generate a new block at the same time.
 In this case a temporary fork in the chain occurs.

 In short, all the nodes on the network trust the longest blockchain and build their blocks on it.
-So if someone wants to override the longest block chain, they must re-generate the fraudulent transaction faster than any a majority of other nodes combined, and validate the block, such that it creates the longest chain.
+So if someone wants to override the longest blockchain, they must generate the fraudulent transaction faster than any a majority of other nodes combined, and validate the block, such that it creates the longest chain.

 Next generation technology